2020 Registration Now Open!

 Acoustic Drum Sets

 Acoustic is always a great choice for the best learning and sound experience.
-A good drum set will be tuned well, with decent sounding cymbals, and a drum throne that is sturdy and height adjustable.
+A good drum set needs to be tuned well, fit your body size and predominant style, with decent sounding cymbals, and a drum throne that is sturdy with easy height adjustment.
 Reputable student drum brands are: Yamaha, Sonor, Ludwig, Gretsch, Pearl, Mapex, Premier.
-Reputable cymbal brands are Sabian, Zildjian, Istanbul, Ufip.
+Reputable cymbal brands are Sabian, Zildjian, Istanbul, Meinl, Paiste.

 You will need to purchase the shell pack (the drums and hardware), and often cymbals, bass drum pedal and a throne (seat) are sold separately.
 Purchasing used on buy and sell sites make it more affordable to get drums and cymbals as a package.